scverse/pertpy/docs/api/api.md

 #### Rank perturbations - Augur

-[Augur](https://doi.org/10.1038/s41587-020-0605-1) aims to rank or prioritize cell types according to their response to experimental perturbations.
+[Augur](https://doi.org/10.1038/s41587-020-0605-1) aims to rank or prioritize cell types according to their response to experimental perturbations {cite}`Skinnider2021`.
 Cells that respond strongly to perturbations are more easily distinguishable as treated or control in molecular space.
 Augur quantifies this by training a classifier to predict experimental labels within each cell type across cross-validation runs.
 Cell types are ranked by model accuracy—using AUC for categorical labels and concordance correlation for continuous ones—as a proxy for perturbation response.

 For more details we refer to [Cell type prioritization in single-cell data](https://doi.org/10.1038/s41587-020-0605-1).